philipturner/PythonKit/README.md

 Swift framework to interact with Python.

+> NOTE: This fork has been modified to make all internal declarations public.
+Its purpose is to allow more flexibility in Swift-Python interop in [Swift-Colab](https://github.com/philipturner/swift-colab).
+Do not import this Swift package directly.

 ## Requirements

 **PythonKit** requires [**Swift 5**](https://swift.org/download/) or higher and has been tested on macOS, Linux and Windows.